 WWII and the Cold War

 The Second Polish Republic were caught between a rock and a hard place when World War II arrived.

 Hitler and Stalin secretly agreed to split Poland between themselves.
-When the Nazis and USSR invaded, Poland was pinned.
+Therefore, Polish forces were already at a disadvantage.
+Thus, when the Nazis and USSR invaded, Poland was left struggling alone.
 It called for help from its allies, Britain and France, but help never came.
 Poland fell in under a month, and was divided between Nazi Germany and the Soviet Union.

 Both the Soviet Union and Nazi Germany did some awful things to the population of Poland.
-They suppressed uprisings, and shipped dissenters off to forced labor camps.
-The Jewish population of Poland was wiped out by both sides.
+They suppressed uprisings and shipped protestors off to forced labor camps.
+Furthermore, the Jewish population of Poland was wiped out by both sides.
 Today, a small population of Jewish people remains — most either left for Israel, or were killed by the USSR and Nazis.

 After WWII, the USSR retained control over Poland.
-While it eventually loosened its grip, it wasn’t until recently that Poland regained its sovereignty.
+Eventually, it loosened its grip, but it wasn’t until recently that Poland regained its sovereignty.
 Only 30 years have passed since Poland wrested itself free from the USSR.
-The Polish government has joined NATO, and actively works to resolve disputes in the region.
-Time will tell what comes next for Poland.
+Since then, the Polish government has joined NATO, and actively works to resolve disputes in the region.
+Only time will tell what comes next for Poland.